-So there I am standing in the class room at Emirates Training School in Dubai where 14 women and 2 men are about to learn about skin care and makeup.
+So here I am standing in the class room at Emirates Training School where 14 women and two men are about to learn about skin care and makeup.

 I’m introduced to the class as the travel blogger and Gabi, the instructor has done a fine job of stalking me the day before and proceeds to launch a welcome slide show with a collection of images of me!
 Some I haven’t seen for about 10 years.
 I fear he may be a better stalker than me, and that’s saying something.